Digiliencia/InfraestructuraDigiliencia/digiliencia/configs/fastAPI/README.md

 This document provides details on the structure, setup and endpoints of the Chat Service API built with FastAPI.

-## Quick Start

-Run the server: `uvicorn main:app --host 0.0.0.0 --port 8080 --reload`

-The API will be available at http://0.0.0.0:8080 with interactive docs at `/docs`

 ## Project structure (overview)

 The project is organized into modules for clear separation of concerns, following FastAPI best practices.
 Key folders and files: